 Every culture extends food and hospitality to welcome people to the fold.
 It also acts as an effective (and tasty) tool to promote communication and cohesion.

 You could install a smoothie or cereal-station where you provide the ingredients and the workers do the rest.
-Or maybe put in a salad bar, or even hire a professional chef who cooks on Monday’s or Friday’s for everyone.
+How about a healthy salad bar with plenty of nuts and seeds to keep people healthy and energised?
+You could even hire a professional chef who cooks on Monday’s or Friday’s for everyone…

-There is one thing that is arguably more important to workers than food…coffee!
+There is one thing that is arguably more important to workers than food (drum roll…) COFFEE!

 4. Get up, stand up